 The program's reading curricula should follow the current school district comprehensive reading plan approved by Just Read, Florida!, be age- and grade-appropriate, address the five areas of reading, and have evidence that it is effective with at-risk populations.
 Curriculum placement testing and explicit reading instruction via a variety of strategies must be provided, as required in the school district comprehensive reading plan.

 Progress monitoring and diagnostic reading assessment data should be used to guide instruction and modify students' reading goals and remedial strategies, as needed.

 6A-6.054, F.A.C., K-12 Student Reading Intervention Requirements indicate that middle and high school students who score at Level 1 or Level 2 on FCAT Reading and have intervention needs in the areas of decoding and/or fluency must have an extended block of reading intervention.
 This may occur through a double block of intensive reading or by blocking together a class of intensive reading with another subject area class.
-The same teacher must teach this block of time; this teacher must have the reading endorsement or certification in reading (Grades K-12).
-These teachers may be working toward reading endorsement or certification and must complete the equivalent of two competencies or two college courses per year toward reading endorsement or certification.
+The same teacher must teach this block of time; this teacher must have the reading endorsement or certification (Grades K-12) or must be working toward reading endorsement or certification and complete the equivalent of two competencies or two college courses per year toward reading endorsement or certification.

 Instructional personnel are the persons who deliver instruction in the classroom; a teacher of record should be the full-time classroom teacher who delivers the instruction.
-Schools should hire and assign teachers in core academic areas according to their areas of certification.
 The No Child Left Behind Act (NCLB) establishes specific requirements for "highly qualified teachers" (HQT) in the core academic areas (English/language arts, reading, mathematics, science, foreign languages, civics and government, economics, arts, history, and geography).